Jun 29, 2023

 Chrome’s 502 Bad Gateway error screen tells you that the server encountered a temporary error and could not complete your request.
 Chrome also suggests trying it again in 30 seconds.
 If the problem continues, try accessing the site from different browser windows.

 GitLab serves a 502 Bad Gateway error when its reverse proxy server doesn’t receive a response from GitLab’s origin server for an extended period.
 The error page also displays instructions to solve the issue.

 Twitter has its own way of displaying a 502 service temporarily overloaded error.
 It incorporates a playful illustration with a clear-cut message.
 Users can also check out the Twitter Status page for real-time data statistics.

 A 502 Error code appears when your server experiences a networking error that prevents it from completing a request.
 If this error keeps happening regularly and for an extended period of time, it can have a negative impact on your website SEO.

 When a requested page is not served, visitors will be more likely to leave your site, resulting in a poor user experience.
 Moreover, the longer your site is unavailable, the higher your bounce rate will be.

 Similar to human visitors, search engine crawlers also see a page with a 502 Error as broken, which prevents them from indexing and ranking the page.

-With that in mind, it is crucial to investigate the factors causing a 502 Server Error and fix it as soon as possible for the sake of SEO.
+With that in mind, it is crucial to investigate the factors causing the error and fix it as soon as possible for the sake of SEO.

 Error Status Codes Similar to 502 Bad Gateway